shreya139/MiningMavericks/README.md

 This dataset provides information about the weather obseravation of 187 countries/regions,spanning from January 22, 2020 to July 27, 2020.
 There are six elements to this project:
 1. Introduction
-2. Data Cleaning
+2. Data Preprocessing
 3. Data visualization
-4. Data Preprocessing
-5. Modeling
+4. Modeling
-6. Inference
+5. Inference
-7. Conclusion
+6. Conclusion

 # 1. Introduction